freight-trust/rfc/rfcs/proposals/RFC-4-Parametric-Exchange-Rate-Mechanism.md

 ## Security Considerations
 Exploitation of accounts, 2FA compromises, phishing attacks, and illegitamte transactions sent in bid to artifically increase token price from compromised end user accounts.
 Mitigation strategies can be outlined in internal documentation.

+## Other Considerations
+Legal aspect of contractual rights and bailee status of transacting parties.
+This may affect implementation but not result.

 ## Copyright
 Copyright 2020 - FreightTrust and Clearing Corporation.
 All Rights Reserved.